robert/robert.github.com/_posts/2025-05-14-minor-miner.md

   # the joke by now)
 ```

-Applying CUDAAAAGH to AI also raises some delightful philosophical questions.
+Applying CUDAAAAGH to AI raises some delightful philosophical questions.
 Were you already deeply confused about whether sufficiently advanced AI models should count as conscious beings?
 Are we going to be morally obliged to care about their welfare?
 How much more confusing do these questions become if the AI models are an emergent property of billions of children doing their maths homework?

 And what will we do after AI?
 Cloud computing, ladies and gentlemen, cloud computing.
 Children are commodity hardware.
 Our big, audacious goal is to implement an entire computer using them.
 Everywhere that a computer normally has an electron, we'll replace it with a school-aged child doing their maths homework.
 CPUs become specialised children performing incredibly-specialised operations.
 Hard-drives become arrays of children remembering 1s and 0s.
 Motherboards become lines of children deciding what messages to send to the others.
 Think about the implications!
 Free computers for everyone!

 That's all I have to say today, thank you for listening.
 Believe in children!
 Invest in the MinorMiner pre-seed!
 Form an orderly line!
 Make your cheques payable to "Hobert Reaton."
 No madam, there's no "LLC" at the end.
 Just "Hobert Reaton."
 I also accept cash and a wide range of memecoins.
 Here's my wallet address.
 Thank you.

 *CUDAAAAGH is [available on GitHub](https://github.com/robert/CUDAAAAGH).
-It can also be installed [from PyPi](https://pypi.org/project/CUDAAAAGH/) using `pip install CUDAAAAGH`.*
+It can also be installed [from PyPi](https://pypi.org/project/CUDAAAAGH/) using `pip install CUDAAAAGH` although I can't imagine why on earth you would do this.*